Mahlon Hawk ~ Emmy-Award Winning Bassist, Vocalist, Performer

 and Oscar Seaton,

-Drummer for George Benson,
+(Drummer for George Benson),

-at world renound
+at world renoun

 Cherokee Studios (home of many Frank Sinatra recording

-the bass tracks for singer Greg Claiborne on an
+the bass tracks for singer Greg Claiborne on an outstanding gospel album with Mike Thompson (of the

 Eagles and Rod